josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog-auth-example/auth.md

 <?= $this->Form->button(__('Login')); ?>
 <?= $this->Form->end() ?>
 </div>
 ```

-You can now register a new user by accessing the `/users/add` URL and log in
+You can now register a new user by accessing the [Users / add](users/add.md) URL and log in
-with the newly created credentials by going to `/users/login` URL.
+with the newly created credentials by going to [Users / login](users/login.md) URL.
 Also, try
 to access any other URL that was not explicitly allowed such as
-`/articles/add`, you will see that the application automatically redirects you
+[Articles / add](articles/add.md), you will see that the application automatically redirects you
 to the login page.

 And that's it!
 It looks too simple to be true.
 Let's go back a bit to explain